Ethiopia (Abyssinia)

 Conclusion

 The Abyssinian is a lifestyle choice.
 If you want a cat that is an active participant in your life, smart as a whip, and breathtakingly beautiful, the Aby is the one.
-Just don’t expect them to sit still!
+Just don’t expect them to sit still—and consider childproofing your house, because your Abyssinian certainly will not.

 Key Characteristics